-Nandakumar, et al. [13] further mention the possibility of exploiting the non-uniform nature of biometric features to launch an attack on a fuzzy vault based on statistical analysis of points in the vault.
-The authors also note the vulnerability of a fuzzy vault to attacks during the authentication stage, where a genuine user"s original template is temporarily exposed and therefore vulnerable to snooping [15].
+Nandakumar, et al. [13] further mention possibility of exploiting the the non-uniform nature of biometric features to launch an attack on a fuzzy vault based on statistical analysis of points in the vault.
+The authors also note the vulnerability of a fuzzv vault to attacks during the authentication stage, where a genuine user's original template is temporarily exposed and therefore vulnerable to snooping [15].

 Another liability of the fuzzy vault scheme is the considerable increase in biometric template size as a result of the addition of a large number of chaff points.
 This may be undesirable in recognition systems that require a small template size.
 Furthermore, recognition accuracy may be adversely affected as a result of the large number of false points or too few true points in the protected template.
-For example, Clancy, et al. [16] implementation of the fuzzy vault on minutiae fingerprint showed an unacceptably high FRR of 20-30%.
+For example, Clancy, [16] et al. implementation of the fuzzy vault on minutiae fingerprint showed an unacceptably high FRR of 20-30%.

-Furhermore. key binding Fuzzv commitment Simoens, et al. [5] is a biometric cryptosystemgthat can begused to secure biometric traits represented gin the form of binary vectors.
-This characteristic of fuzzy commitment scheme makes it useful for applications biometric authenticationgsystems, in which data is subject to random noise.
-Because thegscheme is tolerantgof error, it is capable of protecting biometric data such as conventional cryptographic techniques, such as hashgfunctions, are used to protect alphanumericgpasswords [17].
+Furhermore, key binding Fuzzy commitment Simoens, et al. [5] is a biometric cryptosystemgthat can begused to secure biometric traits representedgin form of binary vectors.
+This the characteristic fuzzy of commitment scheme makes it useful for applications biometric authenticationgsystems, in which data is subject to random noise.
+Because thegscheme is tolerantgof error, it is capable of protecting biometric data such as conventional cryptographic techniques, such as hashgfunctions, are used to protect alphanumericgpasswords[17].

-key the In generationgbiometricgcryptosystems, the helper data is generated only from biometric templates and cryptographic keys directly generated from helper data and query The biometric features. direct kev generation of biometrics is an attractive template-protectiongapproach that can be very usefulgin cryptographicgapplications.
-Nevertheless, it is problematic to generate a key that could funding at the same time high stability and entropy due to intrausergvariationgin the template.
+In the kev generationgbiometricgcryptosystems, the helper data is generated only from biometric templates and cryptographic keys directly generated from helper data and query biometric features.
+The direct key generation of biometrics is an attractive template-protectiongapproach that can be very usefulgincryptographicgapplications.
+Nevertheless, it is problematic to generate a key that could funding at the same time high stability and entropy due to intra-usergvariationgin the template.
 It's hard to develop a scheme that generates the same key for different templates of the same person and at the same time very different keys for different persons.
 E.g. quantization schemes and secure sketch.

 In the quantization scheme method, helpergdata is quantized togobtain a stablegkey.
 This scheme takes feature vectors from multiple biometric samples and gets feature element intervals.
 The interval is encodedgandgthengstored in helpergdata.
-Throughout authentication, aregcalculated biometricgfeatures and mappedgto determinedgintervals.
-Several studies in this method such as [18] use the DividegandgConquer methodgfor fingerprintgimages, and bio keys are generatedgusing minutiag set.
-Yang, et al. [19] proposed a fingerprintgcryptosystem by modifyinggVoronoi Neighbor Structure (VNS).
-In the same year, Yang, et al. [20] focused on the using of "Delaunay Quadrangle-based fingerprint authentication system that uses topological code for local enrollment and security enhancements."
+Throughout authentication, biometricgfeaturesaregcalculated and mappedgtodeterminedgintervals.
+Several studies in this method such as [18] use the DividegandgConquermethodgforfingerprin tgimages, and bio keys are generatedgusingminutiag set.
+Yang, et al. [19] proposed a fingerprintgcryptosystem by modifyinggVoronoiNeighbor Structure (VNS).
+In the same year, Yang, et al. [20] focused on the using of "Delaunay fingerprint Quadrangle-based authentication system that uses topological code for local enrollment and security enhancements."